genetronhealth/safesim-eval/README.md

 Please run `bash ./eval_wes_main.sh` to generate scripts.
 Default input directory is ./Rawdata/WES, and default output directory is Results/WES.
-Using customized path by set options `-i` and `-o`.
-Please note the input directory must have the same structure as example above.
+You can use customized path by set options `-i` and `-o`.
+Please note the input directory must have the same structure as the above example.

 Run scripts:
-Run all samples evaluation and plot: please run `ls ./Results/WES/scriptlog/*.sh |awk '{print "bash " $1}' |sh > ./Results/WES/scriptlog/runall.logo 2>runall.loge`.
+Run the evaluation and plot of all samples: please run `ls ./Results/WES/scriptlog/*.sh |awk '{print "bash " $1}' |sh > ./Results/WES/scriptlog/runall.logo 2>runall.loge`.

-For one sample(tumor-normal pair): please run `bash ./Results/WES/scriptlog/tumor.sh ; ls ./Results/WES/scriptlog/normal*.sh |awk '{print "bash " $1}' |sh >./Results/WES/scriptlog/tumor-normal.logo 2> ./Results/WES/scriptlog/tumor-normal.loge`. tumor is SRA accession number of tumor sample and normal is SRA accession number of matched normal sample. (this is only for code testing.)
+For one sample (tumor-normal pair): please run `bash ./Results/WES/scriptlog/tumor.sh ; ls ./Results/WES/scriptlog/normal*.sh |awk '{print "bash " $1}' |sh >./Results/WES/scriptlog/tumor-normal.logo 2> ./Results/WES/scriptlog/tumor-normal.loge`. tumor is SRA accession number of tumor sample and normal is SRA accession number of matched normal sample. (this is only for code testing.)

 Optionally, you can also use `parallel` to process data in multithreads and you can just process one sample each time in step 1,2,3.